 When preparing for an interview, it is always important to do your research into the company you will be meeting.
-You may like to consider the following questions:
+Consider the following questions:

 - What does the organisation do?